openocd-org/openocd/src/tcl/README_ABOUT_TCL.txt

     The "![catch command]" is self explaintory.

-The 3rd parameter to IF must be exacty "else" or "elseif" [I lied above, the IF command can take many parameters they just have to be joined by exactly the words "else" or "elseif".
+The 3rd parameter to IF must be exactly "else" or "elseif" [I lied above, the IF command can take many parameters they just have to be joined by exactly the words "else" or "elseif".